Board of Directors

 - Member-owner linkage

-- Community Outreach
+- Community outreach

 Meetings and Events

 - Board Meetings.
-The Board meets once a month, usually on the 4th Wednesday of the month, from 6 pm to 8:30 pm.
+The Board meets once a month, usually on the fourth Wednesday of the month, from 6 pm to 8:30 pm.
 One to two hours of reading is required to prepare for each meeting, generally in a combination of emails and a board packet provided prior to the meeting.

 - Committee Meetings.
 The Board has three (3) standing committees: Finance, Owner Engagement, and Board Development.
 Directors must serve on at least one committee.
 Committees generally meet once a month.